kaushalp8326/SongLib/README.md

 # Song Library
-Rutgers CS 213 Assignment 1
+Rutgers CS 213 Assignment 1 made with @johnhoban42

 <h3>Importing this repository into Eclipse</h3>